kusti8/proton-native/docs/README.md

 Having made a very large GUI myself, it gets very cumbersome to manage all of that.

 Some of you might be saying that you could do it in Electron.
-It's a good tool, but it brings in a lot of overhead, running a full webbrowser to manage a small GUI, while Reactor Native can do the same, using native tools, with a smaller size and with less resource usage.
+It's a good tool, but it brings in a lot of overhead, running a full webbrowser to manage a small GUI, while Proton Native can do the same, using native tools, with a smaller size and with less resource usage.

-Reactor Native does the same
+Proton Native does the same
 to desktop that React Native did to mobile.
 Build cross-platform apps for the desktop, all while never leaving the React eco-system.
 Popular
 React packages such as Redux still work.